tlevine/dada.pink/__33__/oakland-welfare.rst

 getting an application mailed.
 The closest thing I heard was to press 3 if I had received a 48 hour notice or gotten my power turned off, so I did that.
 I was instructed to leave my name and number, and they would get back to me.
+And then after you HEAP pays the full balance of the account if they decide that the people qualify?

 These friends are so broke that they don't have phones, so I gave the phone number of someone else they knew, and the only phone call she has received since is a telemarketer trying to sell home security stuff.

+It might be easier to apply for this if you're `already on food stamps <http://www.liheap.us/california-heap/>`_.

 Other things
 ~~~~~~~~~~~~~~~~~